March in the Garden

 Thin your fruit trees when the fruit reaches about ½ inch in size, (apple, pears and other stone fruit) finger pruning to a fruit about four to six inches.

 Wildflowers are beginning to bloom at Anza Borrego desert.
-The rain hasn’t been great this year, so that doesn’t bode well for a good bloom, but a trip to the desert is always beautiful so don’t let few blooms keep you from taking a day-trip.
 Go to the California Parks page for Anza Borrego if you want more info.
 Wildflower Update

 Now that the weather is warming up, we’ll be working out in our yards longer, so as always, don’t forget your sunscreen and hat!